 In order to truly establish an overall balanced life, a person’s actions and thinking must align.
 Actions create steps, and thinking defines the path.
-We’ve already discussed the steps, so let’s now take a look at the principles that help shape right thinking with regard to balance.
+What are some principles to help shape right thinking with regard to balance?

 - Balance requires a long-term perspective.
-While balance involves a short-term element (small steps, as discussed in Finding Balance in a Busy World, Part I), it also requires a long-term approach.
+While balance involves short-term elements (i.e., small steps), it also requires a long-term approach.
 This approach involves looking at finding balance like success in the stock market.
 Not every day will be balanced, and there will even be seasons where you are out of balance.
-The goal is an overall balance lifestyle, one where the periodic unbalance doesn’t derail you into the abyss of overwhelm and overload again.
+The goal is an overall balanced lifestyle, one where the periodic unbalance doesn’t derail you into the abyss of overwhelm and overload again.

 Essentials of Balance

 While balance exists as subjective, and the exact path to take to achieve it are unique to the person, some essentials do exist for every person hoping to obtain and maintain a balanced life.
 These essentials must be in the forefront of the mind of anyone looking for an authentically balanced life.

 - Balance is counter-cultural.
 You’ll likely feel like an outsider in your efforts to become less busy and especially if you truly manage to achieve a balanced life.
 To counteract this, I remind myself of how miserable I was when I was overwhelmed and overloaded, when busyness ran my life.
 This helps me stay true on my path to becoming excellent at doing fewer things rather than returning to a mediocre life at best.